tallosan/DeWatermarker/README.md

 The goal of this project is to write software that can remove watermarks from images, using the power of autoencoders.

-The actual implementation can be divided into two stages -- data-set generation, & encoder training.
+The actual implementation can be divided into two stages -- data-set generation & encoder training.

 ## Data-Set Generation: